 The amount of power used by a plant light depends on the wattage of the plant light you are using and the number of hours the light runs per day.

-Suppose you have a 600w grow light and it operates 16 hours per day.
-Then the average daily energy consumption of a 600 watt LED grow light = 0.6 kWh x 16 = 9.6 kWh.
+Then the average daily energy consumption of a 600-watt LED grow light = 0.6 kWh x 16 = 9.6 kWh.

-The average price of electricity in the US in 2022 is 13.75 cents per kWh, which is equivalent to $0.1375 per kWh.
+The average U.S. electricity price in 2022 is the equivalent of $0.1375 per kWh.

 The average price of electricity in the UK in 2022 is 28 pence per kWh, equivalent to £0.28 per kWh.

 And for UK residents, it’s 9.6 x 0.28 = 2.688 pounds per day.

 According to Electricity New Zealand, the average electricity price for residential customers in 2022 will be approximately NZ$0.29/kWh.

 Daily electricity cost = 9.6 kWh x NZ$0.29/kWh = NZ$2.784/day

 Typically, a weed plant needs 14-16 hours of light per day.